 Shaun the Sheep Glow Trail

 The trail itself starts at the overflow car park, in the opposite direction of the popular Zog trail.
+Don’t worry, you’re still close to the adventure playground if they still have any energy afterwards.
 Aimed at children aged 6+, it’s a 3km route that takes you up through the trees and is unsuitable for buggies.
 Although outside the recommended age range, our youngest has just turned five and had no problems completing the route.

 In fact, this was one of the easiest walks we’ve ever done with them, probably because they were so preoccupied with completing the various challenges on the app and finding the next clues.
 The app is based on the Farmageddon movie, but it doesn’t matter whether you’ve seen the film or not (we hadn’t) as the idea is very simple: Shaun the Sheep’s alien friend has crash-landed and you have to help her charge her communicator to phone home.
 The short challenges within the app are really fun too: how many trees can you touch in 30 seconds?
 How many sticks can you gather?
 Yep, you might well be going home with pockets full of forest.
 The fact that the app counts your steps was really motivating for the kids, too.